Rukario/Schande/README.md

 Any good OS with Python 3 installed will work. iOS/iPadOS: get iSH Shell app from https://apps.apple.com/us/app/ish-shell/id1436902243 then enter `apk add py3-pip` and then `mount -t ios . /mnt` and select your favorite location for Schande.bat.
 MacOS need one more step after installing Python: open Terminal and enter `open /Applications/Python\ 3.9/Install\ Certificates.command`

 1. Save <a href="https://github.com/Rukario/Schande/raw/main/Schande.bat">Schande.bat</a> to your favorite location where you want to download files to, change the file extension back to .bat if it's in something else.
+    - iOS isn't showing file extensions and has no normal means to change it on iOS.
+It can be renamed back to Schande.bat by executing this command on iSH: `mv /mnt/Schande.bat.txt /mnt/Schande.bat`

 2. Follow one for your system:
     - Windows: Double click on it and read the CLI message.